lrngdtascinc/MechaCar-Statistical-Analysis/README.md

 ![Suspension Coil PSI Variance](https://github.com/lrngdtascinc/MechaCar-Statistical-Analysis/blob/e0ecb87216d8353f3f597633d6869375359dec1b/Screenshot%20(20).png)

+D2_Q1: The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+D2_A1:

 * Deliverable 3: Run t-tests to determine if the manufacturing lots are statistically different from the mean population

 * Deliverable 4: Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.